Northside Mission Ministry

 The Utility and Rent Assistance Program (URAP) partners with the Fay Bicard Glick Community Center and the Washington Township Trustee Office to offer emergency financial intervention.
 In these “gap” situations, a little assistance goes a long way, often preventing a family from losing their housing or having their power shut off.
 Our partners provide vital case management with URAP families to ensure long term stability.

-Help harvest our bounty!
+Help our garden grow!

 Let's grow together!
 Volunteers are welcome to come help plant, weed, and care for our garden.